Meet our team

 …Reba has designed, implemented, and evaluated large-scale community-based programs and has provided evidence-based capacity building guidance for health policies, legislative bills, systems, and environmental change initiatives throughout the state of California.
 During her career, Reba has worked for the California Department of Public Health (CDPH), the Public Health Institute, the Santa Clara and Marin County Public Health departments, and UC San Diego Pediatrics.
 In these roles, she provided trainings to local health departments, evaluation support for the CDPH Rethink Your Drink Campaign, and managed projects to improve organizational wellness policies, healthy retail initiatives, youth empowerment projects, and school wellness frameworks.
 Reba has presented at national and state conferences such as the California Association for Health, Physical Activity and Dance, and the American Public Health Association (APHA), and her evidence-based programs have been published in the Journal of Nutrition Education and Behavior.
 Reba lives in Santa Rosa with her husband and two sons and enjoys hiking, reading, cooking, gardening, yoga, and spending time with her family.
 Reba attended San Diego State University where she earned a Bachelor of Arts in Psychology degree and a Master of Public Administration degree.

 …Innovative Health Solutions in 2019.
 Norma has been a public health advocate for more than 15 years with specific expertise in funds development as well as program planning, development, and implementation.
 She is passionate about implementing environmental changes and improving policy and systems in the areas of children’s health, nutrition, and physical activity, and in working with underserved and vulnerable populations.
 Norma is a trusted resource in the communities she serves and excels in building and maintaining strong partnerships with government entities, healthcare providers, community groups, non-profits, and local businesses.
 Norma resides in Benicia with her husband and three daughters, and enjoys reading, exercising, traveling, eating healthy food, and spending time with her family and friends.
-Norma received her Master of Public Health from San Jose State University and is currently pursuing a Doctor of Public Health (DrPH) from the University of South Florida.
+Norma received received her doctoral degree, Doctor of Public Health (DrPH), from the University of Florida and her Master of Public Health from San Francisco State University.

 As a data analysis specialist, Wendy Tobiasson believes in the power of numbers, the stories they can tell, and how data can drive positive changes in public health and wellness.
 Wendy is personally and professionally committed to improving local food systems and infrastructures.
 Her entire career has focused on sustainable, climate-positive initiates and...